 Through my subsequent work with the Forage Center, I have been able to develop leadership skills and build confidence in making programmatic decisions.
 Developing exercises has given me practical experience applying theoretical frameworks to real-life situations and has deepened my knowledge of humanitarian principles, bias, and overall crisis management.
 This has helped me examine my weaknesses and strengths as an emerging professional and helped me learn how to trust my own intuition as a leader.
 I consider my experiences with the Forage Center as having been critical in preparing me for my current position of lead clinician in a residential setting.

-A: I think for people considering a Master’s in Social Work, it is important to understand the strength of the social work perspective because social work is rooted in community organizing and advocacy, social workers are trained to apply macro-level concepts to individual-level circumstances.
-This naturally builds distinct skills in analyses and communication.
+A: I think for people considering a master’s in social work, it is important to understand the strength of the social work perspective.
+Because social work is rooted in community organizing and advocacy, social workers are trained to apply macro-level concepts to individual-level circumstances.
+This naturally builds distinct skills in analysis and communication.
 It is an incredibly versatile degree that focuses on understanding how to holistically navigate any given situation according to an established set of ethics.
-Social workers are often boxed into certain categories, but in reality, are trained in a skill set that is applicable to any field or position centering around people.
+Social workers are often boxed into certain categories, but in reality, they are trained in a skill set that is applicable to any field or position centering on people.
 This is partially why I love social work so much.
 I dislike feeling limited or boxed in, so I know that whenever I need a significant job change, my degree in social work will allow me to do that easily.

 Q: Can you tell me a bit about what you are doing now?

 A: For the past two years, I have been working in a specialized residential treatment facility with male youth who have inappropriate sexual behaviors and sexual offenses as well as other mental health and behavioral issues.
-I provide a combination of individual family, and group therapies to support their healing through accountability and strengths perspective.
-I was recently promoted to the role of lead clinician where, in addition to keeping a small client caseload, I am supervising two clinicians, overseeing a unit of up to 24 residential clients, and working as a member of the organizational leadership team to ensure overall positive functioning of the residential program.
+I provide a combination of individual, family, and group therapies to support their healing through an accountability and strengths perspective.
+I was recently promoted to the role of lead clinician, where in addition to keeping a small client caseload, I am supervising two clinicians, overseeing a unit of up to 24 residential clients, and working as a member of the organizational leadership team to ensure overall positive functioning of the residential program.